GoWired/GoWired-Project/README.md

 ## Wiki
 To learn more, have a look at our [wiki](https://github.com/feanor-anglin/GetWired-Project/wiki).

+## 2021-05 Changelog
+- Added AVR watchdog to GetWired New Firmware
+- Fixed a bug in which roller shutter modules set open position of a roller shutter after reboot; now the position is recovered from EEPROM
+- Minor improvements.

 ##
-**Be careful!** This is still work in progress and can have some bugs.
-The code in master branch should always be usable.
+The code in master branch should always be tested & working.
 Dev branch may not be tested, use on your own responsibility.